Anti-communism: Francoist Spain

 Shortly after the end of the Spanish Civil War, Spain entered the Anti-Comintern Pact and a Treaty of Friendship with Nazi Germany.
-The Franco regime continued to retaliate and discriminate against the “...Jewish-Masonic-Communist....”
-(Preston, 305) Republicans.
+The Franco regime continued to retaliate and discriminate against the "Jewish-Masonic-Communist" Republicans.
 The divide between Republicans and Francoists was maintained until the regime ended in 1975.

 Francoist retaliation was multifaceted.
 No political organization outside of the Franco regime was permitted, and the Law of Repression of Freemasonry and communism was enacted in 1940.
 Under this law, the term "communism" was applied to all revolutionary leftists, many of whom did not actually identify as Communists.
-Political approval from the Franco regime was required “In order to obtain such vital things as a ration card or a job...”
-(Salvado, 127).
+Political approval from the Franco regime was required "in order to obtain such vital things as a ration card or a job".

 Military courts were ordered to eliminate all political opposition to the Franco regime, and hundreds of thousands were executed and imprisoned under political pretenses.
-Among these were those in the “...defeated republican constituencies...”, including “...urban workers, the rural landless, regional nationalists, liberal professionals, and ‘new’ women.”
-(Graham, 129).
-The Francoist prison system comprised two hundred camps, which separated Republican prisoners deemed recoverable, who were utilized for forced labor, from the rest, who were immediately killed.
-Some in these camps were subjected to unethical human experimentation that sought to find “...the bio-psychic roots of Marxism...”
-(Preston, 310).
-Additionally, thousands of exiled Republicans were forced “...to work for the German war effort” (315) or imprisoned in Nazi concentration camps.
-Franco “...actively encouraged Germans to detain and deport exiled Republicans” (315).
+Among these were those in the "defeated republican constituencies", including "urban workers, the rural landless, regional nationalists, liberal professionals, and 'new' women."
+The Francoist prison system comprised two hundred camps, which separated Republican prisoners deemed recoverable, who were used for forced labor, from the rest, who were immediately killed.
+Some in these camps were subjected to unethical human experimentation that sought to find "the bio-psychic roots of Marxism."
+Additionally, thousands of exiled Republicans were forced "to work for the German war effort" or imprisoned in Nazi concentration camps.
+Franco "actively encouraged Germans to detain and deport exiled Republicans."

 Anti-communism was also perpetuated in the education system.
-“A quarter of all teachers...”
-(Graham, 132) were purged from school and university education, and Spain's history, including that of the recent war, was taught from an extremely conservative, pro-Franco perspective.
+"A quarter of all teachers" were purged from school and university education, and Spain's history, including that of the recent war, was taught from an extremely conservative, pro-Franco perspective.